-La Leche League of Washington is a mother-to-mother breastfeeding support organization.
-La Leche League Leaders are volunteer mothers who have breastfed their own children, and are accredited by La Leche League International.
-La Leche League of Washington is made up of nearly 100 active Leaders and 40 Groups across the state.
-Four regions provide helpline services for mothers.
+La Leche League of Washington is a parent-to-parent human milk feeding* support organization.
+La Leche League Leaders are volunteer parents who have nursed their own children, and are accredited by La Leche League International.
+Leaders provide support and information to families from pregnancy through weaning.
+La Leche League of Washington is made up of nearly 100 active Leaders and 40 Groups in Washington, Idaho, and Alaska.
+Four regions provide helpline services for parents and caregivers.

 La Leche League of Washington is committed to providing its volunteer Leaders with the most up-to-date and comprehensive tools to support breastfeeding families.
 Leaders assist families through phone calls, in monthly Group Meetings and online, through email and social media.
-La Leche League of Washington strives to meet mothers where they are to help them reach their breastfeeding goals.
-Through Leader accreditation, La Leche League of Washington continues to accredit new Leaders and expand its reach into communities across the state.
+La Leche League of Washington strives to meet parents where they are to help them reach their breastfeeding goals.
+Through Leader accreditation, La Leche League of Washington continues to accredit new Leaders and expand its reach into communities across our Area (WA, ID, AK).

 For health care professionals, La Leche League of Washington's health care professional seminars are among the top lactation continuing education opportunities in the Pacific Northwest.
-Each year, LLL brings some of the most-sought-after experts in the field of lactation to Washington state to further understanding of best practices for breastfeeding.
+LLL brings some of the most-sought-after experts in the field of lactation to Washington State to further understand best practices for feeding.

-La Leche League International (LLLI) is an international organization with the sole purpose of helping mothers and babies breastfeed.
-LLLI focuses on matters relating to breastfeeding, as defined by its Philosophy, and does not endorse other causes.
-The primary role of an LLLI Leader is to provide mothers information and options on matters relating to breastfeeding.
+La Leche League International (LLLI) is an international organization with the sole purpose of helping parents and babies breast/chestfeed.
+LLLI focuses on matters relating to breast and chestfeeding, as defined by its Philosophy, and does not endorse other causes.
+The primary role of an LLLI Leader is to provide parents information and options on matters relating to human milk feeding.

 The basic philosophy of La Leche League is summarized in the following statements:

 - Mothering through breastfeeding is the most natural and effective way of understanding and satisfying the needs of the baby.